 In addition, management is focused on protecting their proprietary AI algorithms from competitors and using customer data to identify emerging needs before competitors do.

-Calculate the payback period for Project Beta.
+Calculate the payback period, in years, for Project Beta.

 Calculate the average rate of return (ARR) for Project Alpha.